hilbert/hilbert-ui/README.md

 - `operation_timeout`: (default: 600) Number of seconds to wait for station operations (stop, start, change app) to finish before timing out.
 - `error_lock_time`: (default: 30) Number of seconds a station will be locked after an operation fails.
 - `db_path`: (default: '') Path to the sqlite database file for persistant storage of features such as presets.

+## Presets

+The client provides a **Preset** feature that allows to quickly change application assignments for all the stations at once.
+For instance you can save a "School visit" preset to prepare the stations for such an event (and then restore them to default after), or a "Development" preset for testing out software for a new exhibition.
+A **Preset** stores the current assignment of applications with a descriptive name.

+To create a **Preset** first start the desired applications in each station.
+Once done select "Create Preset" in the **Preset** dropdown menu in the top bar.
+The system will ask for a name and save your preset.

+You can activate a **Preset** by choosing it in the Preset selector and then selecting "Activate" in the dropdown menu.
+The system will automatically switch the applications in all stations to match the saved assignment.

+Note that Presets only include application assignments and not the On/Off state of stations.
+Activating a preset will never start nor stop stations.
+Only stations that were On and had an application running are saved in the preset.
+Also, when activating a preset it will only affect the stations that are part of it; i.e. it won't have any effect on stations that were Off when the preset was created or that were added to Hilbert later.

+You can modify an existing Preset by choosing it in the Preset selector and then selecting "Save" in the dropdown menu.
+The current application assignment will be saved under that name, just like creating a new preset but without being prompted for a name.

+Finally you can delete a preset by choosing it in the selector and then selecting "Delete" in the dropdown menu.

 ## Directory reference